-Before a meeting, the Director of Leadership will communicate travel needs with the national officer.
-The officer will research flight options and book travel through Concur Website based on schedule and travel costs.
+Before a meeting, the Youth Leadership Manager will communicate travel needs with the national officer.
+The officer will research flight options and book travel through Concur website based on schedule and travel costs.
 Officers should discuss the option(s) with their NECA and parents to determine which arrangements will work best for them.
-Once approved by the Director of Leadership, the officer will receive his/her confirmed travel information.
+Once approved by the Youth Leadership Manager, the officer will receive his/her confirmed travel information.